 Formula One racing grew out of the European Grand Prix motor racing, getting its official start in 1946.
 From then on, there was a never ending race to achieve higher and higher horsepower in the name of decreased lap time.
 This ended in 1994 after a sequence of driver deaths lead the Fédération Internationale de l'Automobile (FIA) to severely restrict the horsepower output of the F1 engines by limiting their displacement capability.

 These restriction have led to each individual car having the same horsepower output.
 In the drive to decrease lap times, the next logical step will be to increase the efficiency of the engine.
-By increasing the efficiency of the engine, each gallon of gasoline will be able to propel the car longer decreasing the need for the driver to refuel.
-To increase the efficiency, we are required to pick materials that have a higher heat capacity as well as can insulate the individual cylinders.
+This increase in efficiency can either be used to use less fuel, and therefore conserve weight, or boost the horsepower output as less heat is lost to the surroundings.
+To increase the efficiency, we are required to pick a material that has a high heat capacity as well as low thermal conductivity.
+It must also be capable of withstanding the complex loading present inside of a Formula One engine.

 4.0 Theory of Design